Physical therapy clinic in Augusta, Georgia

 - Improved endurance and lung capacity over time

 - Increased blood flow, which reduces swelling

 - Reduced pain, often after only one session

 Specialized rehab treatments and programs

 Rehab Health Center offers the area’s most comprehensive range of outpatient therapy services, all in the same location.
 Our specialized services include:

 - Aquatic therapy

 Through the Human Motion Institute, our orthopedic program offers comprehensive treatment for bone, muscle and joint conditions.
 The institute works with patients to create treatment programs that help them return to healthy function.
 Because we understand the factors that contribute to orthopedic conditions, we take an active role in reducing the likelihood of any injuries or illnesses occurring.

-As the only healthcare facility in the area with Certified Hand Therapists, we understand the unique challenges associated with hand dysfunctions and are committed to providing quality, compassionate care to help patients regain maximum function.
-Certified Hand Therapists use advanced techniques and effective care to treat hand injuries and diseases and help patients who need post-surgical care.
+We understand the unique challenges associated with hand dysfunction and are committed to providing quality, compassionate care to help patients regain maximum function.
+CHTs use advanced techniques and effective care to treat hand injuries and diseases and help patients who need post-surgical care.

 Sports medicine and physical therapy